mdeanjones/bike-across-america/site/blog/kelly/_posts/2022-11-12-Ending-On-A-High-Note.md

 Colorado:

 -Best memory: Visiting the clothing optional hot spring in Ridgeway.
+Also, visiting the saloon in Ordway.
+It was the classic movie experience- we walked in, the piano music stopped and everyone starred.
+We were clearly the outsiders.
+However, we received the biggest compliment of the trip when the barkeep told us we weren't weird like the other cyclists who had previously passed through.

 -Biggest challenge: Descending down the mountain from Telluride.
 There was almost no shoulder on this steep descent.
 We were basically biking on the white line as cars wizzed by just inches away.

 Kansas:

--Best memory: Visiting the saloon in Ordway.
-It was the classic movie experience- we walked in, the piano music stopped and everyone starred.
-We were clearly the outsiders.
-However, we received the biggest compliment of the trip when the barkeep told us we weren't weird like the other cyclists who had previously passed through.
+-Best memory: Biking a century (100 miles in a day).
+We took advantage of the long, flat roads to really lay down some miles.

 -Biggest challenge: Dealing with strong headwinds and biking past cattle feeding lots (thousands of cows shoved into a small area which created a very sad scene and a terrible smell).
 I was also super close when a car slammed into the back of a tractor trailer- scared me so much I almost quit.